mananahmed/syllabi/Col_Decol.md

 * John White [Engravings](http://www.virtualjamestown.org/images/white_debry_html/jamestown.html)

 **Oct.
 14: Enslavement and Enlightenment**
-* Voyage of the James, 1675- 1676,” and “Voyage of the Hannibal, 1693-1694,” in Stanley Engerman, Seymour Drescher, and Robert Paquette, eds. *Slavery: A Reader*
+* "Voyage of the James, 1675- 1676,” and “Voyage of the Hannibal, 1693-1694,” in Stanley Engerman, Seymour Drescher, and Robert Paquette, eds. *Slavery: A Reader*
 * David Hume, "On National Character" (1748)
 * Immanuel Kant, "Of the Different Human Races" (1777)
-* Comte de Buffon Georges-Louis Leclerc, “Of the Varieties in the Human Species,” in *Natural History Containing A Theory Of The Earth, A General History Of Man, Of The Brute Creation, And Of Vegetables, Minerals, Etc.* (1797)
+* Comte de Buffon, Georges-Louis Leclerc, “Of the Varieties in the Human Species,” in *Natural History Containing A Theory Of The Earth, A General History Of Man, Of The Brute Creation, And Of Vegetables, Minerals, Etc.* (1797)

 **Oct.
 14: The Right to Speak**
-* Narrative of the Enslavement of Ottobah Cugoano, a Native of Africa; Published by Himself (1787)
+* Ottobah Cugoano *Narrative of the Enslavement of Ottobah Cugoano, a Native of Africa; Published by Himself* (1787)
 * Zora Neale Hurston, *Barracoon: The Story of the Last ‘Black Cargo’*
-* Haitian Declaration of 1804
+* Haitian Declaration (1804)
 * Simón Bolivar, “The Jamaica Letter” (1815)
 * Sojourner Truth "Ain’t I a Woman?"
 (1851)